 As I discussed earlier, a good face moisturiser doesn’t have to cost the earth.

 A recent study found that a fairly mid-range natural moisturiser that contained botanical emollients, lipids and humectants, helped to improve the skins barrier function, increase the epidermal thickness of the skin and decrease the transepidermal water loss (TEWL) by 15% percent.

 Ideally your moisturiser should contain ingredients that mimic the structure and function of a healthy skin, and put back some of the primary elements that help to keep our skin healthy.

-A well thought out formulation is key, and the selection of an appropriate moisturiser depends on a number of things; including the formulation, ingredients skin type and conditions, and the individual needs of the person,
+A well thought out formulation is important, the selection of an appropriate moisturiser depends on a number of things; including the formulation, ingredients skin type and conditions, and the individual needs of the person,

 All of the Naked Chemist products are fully customisable and designed to mimic skin that is healthy with skin-identical ingredients.